-After falling in love with the wilderness scenery by Kingsmere Lake, King purchased land there in 1903 and built the first of several cottages.
+After falling in love with the landscape around Kingsmere Lake, King purchased land there in 1903, and built the first of several cottages.
 The area came to be known as Kingswood.
-From 1903 to 1928, King spent most summers there, building and landscaping the grounds and enjoying time with family and friends.

-As a visitor to Kingswood, you can discover firsthand this wilderness scenery that King fell in love with.
-Through revitalized exhibits in the recently rehabilitated Kingswood cottages, you will travel back in time to the early 1900s and see how the young King spent his summers before becoming prime minister.
-You can relax in the Guest Cottage and entertain yourself as King’s guests may have with a game or two of checkers, or you can spend your time out of doors and pose for a picture on the carriage by the Kingswood garage or by the shores of Kingsmere Lake.
+You can relax in the guest cottage, and entertain yourself as King’s guests may have done, with a game of checkers.
+Or you can spend your time outdoors, pose for a picture on the carriage by the Kingswood garage or visit the shores of Kingsmere Lake.

 In 1928, while in his third term as prime minister, King moved to Moorside.
 At this large, elegant cottage, King received guests such as Winston Churchill and Charles Lindbergh.
-King expressed his romanticism at Moorside.
-He laid out formal flower beds and gathered a collection of picturesque ruins from Canada and abroad.
-He also traced trails through the forest, which we still enjoy today.
+King also laid out formal flower beds, and gathered a collection of picturesque ruins from Canada and abroad.
+He also made trails through the forest, which we still enjoy today.

-As a visitor to Moorside, there are discoveries to be made indoors and out.
-Inside the Moorside cottage you can visit the museum showcasing King’s life and work at the Estate and as Prime Minister of Canada during the 1930s and 1940s.
+Inside the Moorside cottage, you can visit the museum showcasing King’s life and work at the Estate and as prime minister of Canada during the 1930s and 1940s.

 Outside, you can stroll through the formal gardens, enjoy a picnic on the grounds, go for a hike along the Waterfall Trail, or marvel at the beautiful ruins.
 In need of some refreshment after all of this exploring?
 Visit the Mackenzie King Tearoom, located on the main level of Moorside Cottage.

 During the last years of his life, King gave free rein to his passion for architecture.
-He devoted himself to a new project — restoring a 19th-century farmhouse and transforming it into an elegant year-round residence.
-He settled at The Farm in 1943 and died there in 1950, only two years after he retired from politics.
+He devoted himself to restoring a 19th century farmhouse and transforming it into an elegant year-round residence.
+He settled at the Farm in 1943, and died there in 1950, only two years after he retired from politics.